MicrosoftDocs/well-architected/well-architected/cost/principles.md

 Business goals and the return on investment (ROI) drive a cost-effective workload while you keep to a given budget.
 The principles of cost optimization are important considerations that help you achieve both business objectives and cost justification.

-To assess your workload using the tenets you find in the Azure Well-Architected Framework, reference the [Microsoft Azure Well-Architected Review](/assessments/?id=azure-architecture-review&mode=pre-assessment).
+To assess your workload using the tenets you find in the Azure Well-Architected Framework, see the [Microsoft Azure Well-Architected Review](/assessments/?id=azure-architecture-review&mode=pre-assessment).

 The following design principles provide:

 - Context for questions
 - Why a certain aspect is important
-- How an aspect is applicable to cost optimization
+- How an aspect applies to cost optimization

 Use these critical design principles as lenses to assess the cost optimization of an application deployed on Azure.
 These lenses provide a framework for the application assessment questions.

 ## Choose the correct resources

-Choose the right resources that are aligned with business goals and can handle the performance of the workload.
+Choose resources that align with business goals and can handle your workload performance.

 When onboarding new workloads, explore the possibility of modernization and cloud native offerings where possible.
-It's typically more cost effective to use platform as a service (PaaS) or software as a service (SaaS), as opposed to infrastructure as a service (IaaS).
+It's typically more cost-effective to use platform as a service (PaaS) or software as a service (SaaS), as opposed to infrastructure as a service (IaaS).

 An inappropriate or misconfigured service can affect cost.
 For example, building a multi-region service when the service levels don't require high-availability or geo-redundancy increases cost without any reasonable business justification.